Livioni/livioni.github.io/_pages/about.md

 # 🎖 Honors and Awards

-- 2023.11 First Prize of The 20th China Post-Graduate Mathematical Contest in Modeling.
-First prize of Huawei Special award, nominated by Mathematical Modeling Star (Top 0.06%)
+- 2023.11 First Prize of The 20th China Post-Graduate Mathematical Contest in Modeling.First prize of Huawei Special award, nominated by Mathematical Modeling Star (Top 0.06%)
 - 2023.10 First-class scholarship of Beijing Institute of Technology
 - 2022.06 Outstanding Graduates of Beijing
 - 2022.06 Outstanding Graduation Project of Beijing University of Chemical Technology